eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 list are sometimes called PCBs (process control blocks) or process descriptors.

-#### Mechanism: Process Creation
+### Mechanism: Process Creation

 To have multiple processes running on the same computer, the operating system must be able to _create_ them.
-These is the main Application Programming Interface for process creation:
+These is the main application programming interface for process creation:

 - `fork()` -> Create a child process that starts executing at the same line that the parent process called the method